pedromasb/astro-blog/src/content/blog/ac_carmenes.md

 In this work, published in Astronomy & Astrophysics, we develop an innovative deep transfer learning methodology to determine stellar parameters in M dwarfs from synthetic spectra.
 Using of deep autoencoder neural networks, combined with a fine-tuning transfer learning approach, we project the data into a new low-dimensional feature space in which no significant differences are observed between the synthetic and the real data, solving the main limitations of previous works.

+&nbsp;

 ![image](@assets/images/lbol_teff_thick.png)

+*Analysis of the stellar parameters derived with our methodology.
+The dots are colour-coded according to the estimated metallicity.
+The size of the dots is proportional to the estimated projected rotational velocity.
+Triangles represent stars identified as Hα active, and empty stars depict members of the thick disc Galactic population.*

 ### Abstract
 >>